github-actions

 Compare agents: run the same workflow with Copilot CLI, Claude Code, and Codex.
 Evaluate accuracy, response quality, and token cost for your specific use cases.

-Set up cost monitoring for agent token consumption.
-Track tokens per workflow run, cost per trigger, and quality of outputs.
+Set up cost monitoring early.
+Track workflow frequency, Actions minutes, model requests/tokens (or Copilot consumption if applicable), and quality of outputs.
 Don't scale until you have data.

 Audit your existing GitHub Actions marketplace dependencies while you're at it.
 Pin to SHAs.
 Read the code.
 The "npm of CI" problem doesn't go away just because agents arrived.